Frequently Asked Questions

 Carbon Equity has a highly experienced investment team, with decades of private equity fund investing experience and energy transition expertise who select funds based on a 4 step process.
 Learn more here.

 Carbon Equity leverages its extensive network of advisors, shareholders and clients to gain access to top funds.
 Funds are eager to work with Carbon Equity because they support the Carbon Equity mission to enable access to more people.
-Carbon Equity furthermore can add value to funds through it’s best in class climate diligence framework and expertise on climate fund best practices.
+Carbon Equity furthermore can add value to funds through its best in class climate diligence framework and expertise on climate fund best practices.

 Legal